Payment in full is due at the beginning of each term. If you can't pay in full at the beginning of the term, enroll in the PSU Payment Plan.

 - Place a hold on your account (PSU reserves the right to cancel your registration for classes if a payment is returned as non-payable.
 If you feel the check was returned incorrectly, you may petition to have the $25 fee reversed by using the Returned Check Fee Petition Form.)

-Every student is allowed two returned checks before they will no longer be allowed to pay with a check or echeck.
+The $100 late fee applies to installments missed due to unsuccessful e-check payments.
+Every student is allowed two returned checks before they will no longer be allowed to pay with a check or e-check.
 This can be appealed using the Returned Check Fee Petition Form.
 If a student has two returned checks, they can pay with cashier's checks, money orders, or certified checks.
 Online payments can be made with a Visa, MasterCard, American Express, or Discover card (additional 2.75% charged per transaction).

 Past Due Accounts